Multidimensional minimum-work control of a 2D Ising model: Numerical details

+are finite-difference estimators of time derivatives for the string and $\delta t$ is the difference in the scaled protocol time between adjacent string points. $\Delta r$ is a parameter controlling the size of the string update; we found that $\Delta r=10^{-4}$ for the 4D protocol and $\Delta r=10^{-5}$ for the 2D protocol allowed convergence of each string to a constant-excess-power protocol (required for the time-optimized and fully optimized protocols).
+Unlike Ref.~\cite{Rotskoff2017} we did not reparameterize the string to keep points equally spaced; omitting this step allows us to simultaneously optimize the spatial and temporal aspects of the fully optimized protocols.}

-To calculate the fully optimized protocols (Fig.~\ref{fig:protocol_paths}, bottom), we numerically solved the multidimensional Euler-Lagrange equation~\cite{Morin2008} for excess work~\eqref{eq:excess_work} using the string method, as developed in Ref.~\cite{Rotskoff2017}.
-The algorithm requires evaluation of the friction matrix and its gradients with respect to control parameters at arbitrary control-parameter values, which are obtained from the spline fit.
-Optimization was carried out using $121$ discrete string points while the symmetry of the protocol was constrained, $(h_{\rm red}(t),h_{\rm blue}(t),h_{\rm green}(t),h_{\rm black}(t)) = (-h_{\rm red}(\Delta t-t),-h_{\rm green}(\Delta t-t),-h_{\rm blue}(\Delta t-t),-h_{\rm black}(\Delta t-t))$.
-The 4D fully optimized protocol was passed through a Gaussian filter\cite{Press2007} with $\sigma=0.03 \Delta t$ to smooth noisy fields near protocol endpoints resulting from noisy friction estimates in low-dissipation regions.
+The algorithm requires evaluation of the friction matrix and its {\ML spatial} gradients with respect to control parameters at arbitrary control-parameter values, which are obtained from the spline fit. {\ML Ref.~\cite{Rotskoff2017} assumes the integral relaxation time is constant and therefore the friction matrix can be replaced by the force covariance matrix; its derivative is simply the third cumulant of conjugate forces, $\langle \delta X_i \delta X_j \delta X_k \rangle$.
+This assumption greatly simplifies the calculation, but is not a good approximation for our system, as can be seen in Fig.~\ref{fig:2D_MWCP_friction_surface} where the variation in the relaxation time throughout the 2D control-parameter space is on the same order of magnitude as the variation in force covariance, and therefore the variation of each element contributes significantly to the variation of the total friction.} Optimization was carried out using $121$ discrete string points while the symmetry of the protocol was constrained, $(h_{\rm red}(t),h_{\rm blue}(t),h_{\rm green}(t),h_{\rm black}(t)) = (-h_{\rm red}(\Delta t-t),-h_{\rm green}(\Delta t-t),-h_{\rm blue}(\Delta t-t),-h_{\rm black}(\Delta t-t))$.
+The 4D fully optimized protocol was passed through a Gaussian filter~\cite{Press2007} with $\sigma=0.03 \Delta t$ to smooth noisy fields near protocol endpoints resulting from noisy friction estimates in low-dissipation regions.
 The smoothing affects the corresponding linear-response approximation to excess power in Fig.~\ref{fig:excess_work_power_protocol}, which visibly dips for green and blue fields close to the start and end of the protocol, respectively.
 However, the total excess power throughout the vast majority of the protocol is constant as expected.